plone/documentation/manage/deploying/performance/decorators.rst

 ==============

 The @ram.cache decorator takes a function argument and calls it to get a value.

-So long as that value is unchanged, the cached result of the decorated function is returned.
+As long as that value is unchanged, the cached result of the decorated function is returned.
 This makes it easy to set a timeout cache::

     from plone.memoize import ram